NRI PULSE STAFF REPORT

 The colorful event was graced by the Ontario Finance Minister Peter Bethlenfalvy, Ontario MPs Doly Begum and Vijay Thanikasalam and many other local dignitaries.
 Neethan Shanmugaraja, the first Tamil Canadian to have represented the Toronto Council presided over the award ceremony.
 Professor Rev. Chandrakanthan of Toronto University and chair of the award committee introduced Dr Indrakrishnan to the attendees.
 He elaborated on Dr Indrakrishnan’s stellar performances in philanthropic, academic , humanitarian and community work which led the committee to unanimously bestow this year’s lifetime achievement award to him.

-Dr Shan Shanmugavadivel presented the Gold medal to Dr Indrakrishnan and this was followed by a slew of accolades from notable Tamil Canadians Loyal Jude Anthonipulle, Mike Ahilan and Stan Muthulingam .
+Dr Shan Shanmugavadivel presented the gold medal to Dr Indrakrishnan and this was followed by a slew of accolades from notable Tamil Canadians, Barrister Jude Anthonypillai , Mr Mike Ahilan and Mr Stan Muthulingam.

 Dr Indrakrishnan thanked the Tamil Information Center and the chief executive editor of Thamizhar Thahaval magazine Thiru Thiruchelvam for the honor and award.
 His acceptance speech was mainly centered around the educational and career opportunities available for the younger generation.